BCIT-SoCAS/ceons/README.md

 Number refers to node number (e.g., node_<num>) in network topology

-The thicker colored line in the node indicates regenerator usage
+The thicker colored line in the node indicates regenerator usage <br />
-Green: Has more than 50 regenerators remaining
+Green: Has more than 50 regenerators remaining<br />
-Yellow: Less than 50 regenerators remaining
+Yellow: Less than 50 regenerators remaining <br />
 Red: Less than 20 regenerators remaining</td>
   </tr>
   <tr>
     <td>B</td>
-    <td>Link slice
+    <td>Link

-The thick colored line in the link indicates the percentage of link use
+The thicker colored line in the link indicates the percentage of link use<br />
-Green: 50% or less link utilization
+Green: 50% or less link utilization<br />
-Yellow: More than 50% link utilization
+Yellow: More than 50% link utilization<br />
 Red: More than 80% link utilization</td>
   </tr>
   <tr>